Total offense

 When defenses are measured on total offense allowed, it is called total defense.

 Some definitions of individual total offense give credit to both the passer and receiver for passing yards.
 Thus, if a quarterback catches a pass in a trick play, or a non-quarterback throws a pass, some statistical issues arise.

 Steve McNair holds the NCAA career and single-season total offense/game records.
 Case Keenum, B. J. Symons, and David Klingler hold the total offense career, single-season and single game records.

 In the NFL, Patrick Mahomes holds the single season record for total offense with 5,420 yards in 2022.
 Tom Brady holds the NFL's career record with 86,761 yards.
+Among active players, Aaron Rodgers leads the NFL in total offense with 65,820 yards.

 NCAA definition

 The National Collegiate Athletic Association (NCAA) defines total offense as the total of net gain rushing and net gain forward passing: receiving and runback yards are not included in total offense. (at pg.
 206).